Skip to Content

 AT&T DSL WiFi Router

-AT&T fiber is an established player in the market with a relatively small but still somewhat sizable service area.
+AT&T Fiber is an established player in the market with a relatively small but still somewhat sizable service area.
 AT&T fiber is fast and reliable, with speeds of 1 Gbps available in most areas.
-AT&T fiber uses fiber to the home technology to deliver symmetric download and upload speeds of 1 Gbps.
+AT&T fiber uses fiber-to-the-home technology to deliver symmetric download and upload speeds of 1 Gbps.

-With AT&T fiber you will generally get a highly reliable internet connection with consistent download and upload speeds.
+With AT&T fiber, you will generally get a highly reliable internet connection with consistent download and upload speeds.
 This makes it a great choice if you rely on your internet connection for critical tasks.
-This could include working from home, running a small business, or using VoIP services. latency with AT&T fiber is usually in the 5 ms – 25 ms range, and jitter is usually less than 3 ms. This means that real-time communication platforms such as Zoom or Microsoft Teams will perform well.
-Corporate VPN connections will also be highly stable and free from drops.
+This could include working from home, running a small business, or using VoIP services.

 AT&T Ethernet Switch

-If you are a gamer you will be well suited to using AT&T fiber internet.
+If you are a gamer, you will be well suited to using AT&T fiber internet.
 The low latency offered and lack of CGNAT makes it an ideal choice for gaming.
-If you want an open NAT type in games AT&T fiber is a great option.
+If you want an open NAT type in games, AT&T fiber is a great option.
 You get a public IP address that you can use to set up port forwarding.

 If you are unable to position your Starlink dish with an unobstructed view of the sky, you will almost certainly have connection issues.
-Starlink offers a mobile app that can help you with placement of the dish and maximizing performance.
-That said if you know the only place you can put the dish has trees blocking its view of the sky, you should just give Starlink a hard pass.
+Starlink offers a mobile app that can help you with the placement of the dish and maximizing performance.
+That said, if you know the only place you can put the dish has trees blocking its view of the sky, you should just give Starlink a hard pass.

 AT&T Fiber Speed Test

-Your bandwidth will also be highly consistent and you can expect to get the speeds you are paying for most of the time.
+Your bandwidth will also be highly consistent, and you can expect to get the speeds you are paying for most of the time.
 Upload speeds with AT&T fiber are also symmetrical.
 This is great for people who work from home or use cloud storage services.

 Winner: AT&T fiber (By a landslide)

 AT&T home internet varies greatly in price depending on when you sign up and what promotions are offered.
-Generally you can expect to pay between $30 and $110 per month for service.
-Generally the lower speed tiers cost less within each service type.
+Generally, you can expect to pay between $30 and $110 per month for service.
+Generally, the lower speed tiers cost less within each service type.
 AT&T does not charge any equipment fees.

-Starlink internet currently costs $110 per month for service.
-There is also a one time fee of $599 for the equipment package that includes the Starlink dish and a very basic Wi-Fi router.
+Starlink Internet currently costs $110 per month for service.
+There is also a one-time fee of $599 for the equipment package that includes the Starlink dish and a very basic Wi-Fi router.

 Conclusion